David Smith (justice)

-David Duncan Smith is a Canadian jurist.

-Smith is Chief Justice of the Court of King's Bench for the Canadian province of New Brunswick.
-He was appointed Chief Justice in April 1998 after serving as a judge of the Family Division since May 1993.
+David Duncan Smith KC (born March 20, 1944) is a retired Canadian jurist who served as Chief Justice of the Court of Queen's Bench of New Brunswick.

 Biography

-A graduate of Acadia University with a Bachelor of Commerce and the University of New Brunswick with an LL.B., Chief Justice Smith was called to the New Brunswick Bar in 1971 and appointed King's Counsel in 1985.
+A graduate of Acadia University with a Bachelor of Commerce and the University of New Brunswick with an LL.B., Smith was called to the New Brunswick Bar in 1971 and appointed Queen's Counsel in 1985.

+Smith was appointed to the family division of the Court of Queen's Bench of New Brunswick in 1993, and was elevated to be the chief justice of the court in 1998.
+He reached his mandatory retirement age in 2019.

 He is a former member of the New Brunswick Parole Board and has held leadership positions in the New Brunswick branch of the Canadian Bar Association, the Moncton YMCA, the Moncton Airport Board, the Rotary Club and United Way.
 He is a former director of Canadair Limited and Junior Achievement.